focus2000/sql_retail_sales_project/README.md

     FROM retail_sales
     GROUP BY 1;

--- 3c write  a SQL query to calculate the  total sales and total order for each category
+ **3c write  a SQL query to calculate the  total sales and total order for each category**

     SELECT
     category,